michelebusta/MicroserviceWorkshops/Lab_Setup/AWS_Lab_Setup/Lab_Setup_For_AWS.md

 4. You will be asked to save the generated key to a file.
 Enter ".ssh/fabmedical" for the name.
 5. Enter a passphrase when prompted, and don’t forget it!
 6. Because you entered “.ssh/fabmedical”, the file will be generated in the “.ssh” folder in your user folder, where WSL opens by default.
-7. Keep this WSL window open and remain in the default directory for Task 5: Create a build agent VM.
+7. Keep this WSL window open and remain in the default directory you will use it in later tasks.

     ![WSL](images/ex0-task1-image_03.png)